Best Places to Retire in Panama

 The city is also the cultural and historic capital of the region.
 It is a very lively place during the yearly carnivals!
 Some of the best artisan clay pottery is found in the area and pieces dating back to 5000 BC can be seen in the local Herrera Museum.
 A focal point of Chitré is the San Juan Bautista cathedral, built in the 18th century.

 Even with all of the modern amenities in place, life is relatively inexpensive in and around Chitré.
-There are quite a few homes for sale in the $75k-150k range.
-A decent rental will run you about $500 -$600 per month.
+A nice rental will run you about $500 -$600 per month.
 However, I know people who are renting in Chitre for under $500 too.

 A huge new modern hospital should be finished in 2019.
 Part of the hospital is already open.
 A doctor visit here will set you back $2.

 |There are several private schools in Chitré, including the Colegio Agustiniano, a Roman Catholic private school, and International Saint George school.|

 Chitre is an up and coming area of Panama and in the past year has seen some major developments in terms of shopping centers, banks, another hospital, malls and other large developments.
 The pace has really started to pick up!

 This is the view from the house

 Las Tablas is about 30 minute south of Chitre.
 Note there are 10 beaches between Chitre and Las Tablas.
 Las Tablas has a population of about 15,000.
 There is a modern hospital, restaurants, shopping and more.
 It is only 11km, or about 10 minute drive to nice beaches.
 Real estate, including rentals, is more affordable in Las Tablas than some other popular cities in the Azuero Peninsula.
 Las Tablas has everything you need.
 And Chitre, which has eve more amenities, is a short 30 minute drive North.
 The photo below is a fully furnished two bedroom beach front rental for $875 per month just 10 minutes outside of Las Tablas.